SPOUSE SEPARATION

 If the couple separate within a tax year and their returns are filed less than 90 days after separation, each spouse or partner would have reported their status as married or common law on the tax return.

 If after the returns were filed the couple reach 90 days of separation, each spouse or partner must notify the CRA of their change in marital status, using the date they first began living apart.
-In some cases this may trigger a requirement to file a T1-Adjustment for that year, since credits or benefits may need to be recalculated based on the new status.
+In some cases this may trigger a requirement to file a T1-Adjustment for the tax year already filed, since credits or benefits may need to be recalculated based on the new status.

-In general a change must be reported to the CRA by the end of the month following the month in which the status changed.
-However, a separation should not be reported until after 90 days.
+After 90 days of separation it should be reported to the CRA by the end of the next month.
 There are different ways to report a change in marital status:

-For tax purposes, it is possible to be separated yet living in the same household.
-However, the ex-spouses may face an uphill battle persuading the CRA they are separated, particularly if one of the ex-spouses has children and the separated status results in a higher Canada Child Benefit.
+For tax purposes, it is possible to be separated yet living under the same roof.[1]
+However, the ex-spouses may face an uphill battle persuading the CRA of the separation, particularly if one of the ex-spouses has children and the separated status results in a higher Canada Child Benefit.

 References: